gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 Now let’s further define DevOps by discussing what it is _**not**_.

 ### 1. It’s Not NoOps
 Automation is a practice of DevOps - that is, to automate predictable, routine, and well-known/understood tasks.
-But implementing DevOps will not take away your job.
-What it will take away, are the barriers preventing you from leveraging your talent and critical thinking skills in other areas.
+But implementing DevOps _will not_ take away your job.
+What it _will_ take away are the barriers preventing you from leveraging your talent and critical thinking skills in other areas.

 ### 2. It’s Not (Just) Tools
 DevOps (and Agile) tools are useful, but if you don’t know how or why you are using them, your results will be similar to an untrained pilot attempting to land a plane.